-The Cost Study template uses Supplementary Table 2 of the Employer Costs for Employee Compensation Supplementary Tables published by the BLS in December of each year.1 Supplementary Table 2 has employer costs for workers in manufacturing industries.
-The title of the table is "Employer costs per hour worked for employee compensation and costs as a percent of total compensation: Private industry workers in manufacturing industries, by occupational group, establishment size and bargaining status."
+For calendar years 2010 through 2020, the Cost Study template used Supplementary Table 2 of the Employer Costs for Employee Compensation Supplementary Tables published by the BLS in December of each year.
+1 Supplementary Table 2 had employer costs for workers in manufacturing industries.
+The title of Supplemental Table 2 is "Employer costs per hour worked for employee compensation and costs as a percent of total compensation: Private industry workers in manufacturing industries, by occupational group, establishment size and bargaining status."
 A 40% weight is given to the costs for the occupational group including management, professional, and related.
 A 60% weight is given to the costs for an establishment size of 500 workers or more.
 The weights were determined by the CHRC Cost Study Subcommittee as the weights that were the best fit for the typical DOE contractor.
-Starting in 2017, geographic adjustments are made by comparing costs by census division in BLS Table 7 to the costs for all private industry workers in BLS Table 5.
-The manufacturing industry was selected because the North American Industry Classification System (NAICS) codes under manufacturing are the best match for the typical DOE contractor, as shown in the following table.
-The template updates the BLS tables annually.
-The use of alternative BLS Tables or weights requires approval from the Contracting Officer.
+The BLS stopped updating the

-1 Contractors may choose to replace Supplemental Table 2 with a table that is a better fit for their workforce when submitting the Cost Study.
+1 Contractors could choose to replace Supplemental Table 2 with a table that is a better fit for their workforce when submitting the Cost Study.
 Contractors using a different table should describe which table was used and explain in detail why it is appropriate.
-Different tables and different weightings need CO approval.
+Different tables and different weightings need CO prior approval.